merchantprotocol/documentation/docs/05_Magento_v1/15_Geo_Discount_Pricing/01_Overview.md

  - [Demo It](http://demo.merchantprotocol.com/M1-zone-pricing)
  - [Forum: Talk About It](https://merchantprotocol.com/forums/forum/magento-plugin-forum/geo-discount-pricing/)

-Zone Pricing is a Magento module that helps to set product prices according to visitor geographical location.
-It enables to adjust prices for zones (areas / locations / countries / regions / states), by providing either fixed or percentage discounts for a particular product.
+Our Zone Pricing is a Magento module that helps to set product prices according to visitor geographical locations.
+It enables you to adjust prices for zones (areas / locations / countries / regions / states), by providing either fixed or percentage based discounts for a particular product.